-With 180-plus to choose from, there’s one to match your every mood.
+Another great reason to visit Kent, is the Gardens, with over 180 to choose from, there’s one to match your every mood.
 Explore one of the world’s most celebrated 20th-century gardens at Sissinghurst, the spellbinding creation of writer/poet Vita Sackville-West and her husband, diplomat/writer Harold Nicolson.
 Scotney Castle Garden is pure fairytale!
 Created in the 1830s by Edward Hussey, in ‘Picturesque’ style around the ruins of a small 14th-century moated castle.
 Emmetts Garden is relaxed and informal, with many rare trees and shrubs from across the world.
 You’ll also find the highest treetop in Kent here!

 5. Coast – tour the Kent coast, following The Maritime Heritage Trail

 Whether you’re after traditional family entertainment, adrenaline watersports or somewhere to chill out, Kent’s varied coastline has just the beach or resort for you.
 Head for the captivating sandy bays of Broadstairs, Charles Dickens’ favourite holiday resort, wind down, have bucket-and-spade fun, flex your limbs pursuing watersports.
 Joss Bay is popular with the surfing fraternity, while the safe, secluded environment of Viking Bay is perfect for families and swimming.
 Whitstable and Herne Bay, nestling on the north Kent coast, also have distinctive characters.